BIOENG 104 - Biological Transport Phenomena (4 Units)

 Summary

 The transport of mass, momentum, and energy are critical to the function of living systems and the design of medical devices.
 Biological transport phenomena are present at a wide range of length scales: molecular, cellular, organ (whole and by functional unit), and organism.
 This course develops and applies scaling laws and the methods of continuum mechanics to biological transport phenomena over a range of length and time scales.
+The course is intended for undergraduate students who have taken a course in differential equations and an introductory course in physics.
+Students should be familiar with basic biology; an understanding of physiology is useful, but not assumed.

 Prerequisites